uber/okbuck/README.md

 ./buckw project
 ```

-See the [Usage](https://github.com/OkBuilds/OkBuck/blob/master/Usage.md) page for complete details on how to configure the plugin.
+See the [Usage](https://github.com/OkBuilds/OkBuck/blob/master/Usage.md) page for complete details on how to configure OkBuck and Buck.

 ## Liscense
 ```